WojciechMatuszewski/testing-serverless-architectures/testing-sfn/README.md

 - And, of course, I forgot about the `AWS::SQS::QueuePolicy` resource.

   - It took me longer than I would like to figure out the resource was missing.

+- I must admit that **testing the complex step functions flows is somewhat involved**.

+  - Having said that, imagine the confidence you gain by doing so.
+Completely worth it, in my opinion.